cloud66-oss/habitus/README.md

-Key features:
+### Key features:
 __________________________________________________________________
-- Use build.yml to build the image
+- Use *build.yml* to build the image
-- Supports multi-tenancy of builds by using `uid` parameters
+- Supports *multi-tenancy* of builds by using `uid` parameters
-- Allows to run arbitrary commands inside of the build container
+- Allows to run *arbitrary commands* inside of the build container
-- Allows dovetailing (sequencing) of the images from different steps
+- Allows *dovetailing (sequencing)* of the images from different steps
-- After build, Habitus will run Cleanup command.
+- After build, Habitus will run *Cleanup command*.
 This will result in 'squashing' the image, therefore removing any traces of unwanted layers
-- Allows you to define and manage secrets configuration for your build
+- Allows you to define and manage *secrets configuration* for your build
-- Allows you specify any Artifacts - they'll be copied from the built image onto the work directory, so they'll be available for next steps.
+- Allows you specify any *Artifacts* - they'll be copied from the built image onto the work directory, so they'll be available for next steps.
 - Support for non TLS connections

-Why Habitus?
+### Why Habitus?
 (Problem → solution)
 ______________________________________________________________________